DeclanClifford/simple_flight_simulator/README.md

 is more of a proof of concept model and you would really only be using this to verify stability derivatives with data.
 Pilot inputs can be enterred, however they'll only be modelled as single step inputs.**

 There are 5 files needed for this version of the model to work.
-They can be split into two groups:
+They can be split into two groups; the scripts you should touch, i.e. the scripts you will most likely want to use and the scripts you should not touch, i.e. the scripts that are required for the scripts you should touch to work.

 ### The scripts you should touch
 [navion_details_six_DoF.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/navion_details_six_DoF.m) contains all of the simulated aircraft's geometry.
 The details of the Ryan Navion are from a report by G .
 L. Teper.